oyaron/NGSF/readme.md

 # Welcome to Superfit in Python!

-SuPyFit (Python Superfit) is a software for the spectral classification of Supernovae
+SuPyFit (Python Superfit) is a software for the spectral classification of Supernovae :dizzy:

 ## Requierments